RobZombie9043/COLORFUL/README.md

 - [ ] Favorites filter
 - [ ] Favorites on top toggle
 - [ ] Fix game auto scroll on first transition to list view

+### Changelog:
+- 0.10 Initial release
+- 0.11 Added device images and fallback for when no collection videos exist, fixed loading of game screenshots in game wheel view when no game video exists

+### Issues:
+Reach out if anything is not working as expected or you have suggestions!

+---